amusant/tpt39/project/PITCHME.md

 - We saw a SoC archietcture with and some deatils about Mali T628. |
 - We know how to launch a OpenCL kernel |
 	- Platfrom-> Device-> Context-> Command Queue -> compile kernel |
-	- Create Buffers-> Pass Buffers to GPU  |
+	- Create Buffers-> Copy Buffers from CPU to  GPU  |
+	- Create Buffers-> Map Buffers  |
 	- Launch Kernel-> readback result buffers |
 ---
 ### What do we know so far ?